Legal system of Saudi Arabia: History

 Sharia (or Islamic law), the primary source of law in modern Saudi Arabia, was developed gradually by Muslim judges and scholars between the seventh and tenth centuries.
 From the time of the Abbasid Caliphate in the 8th century, the developing Sharia was accepted as the basis of law in the towns of the Muslim world, including the Arabian Peninsula, and upheld by local rulers, eclipsing urf (or pre-Islamic local customary law).
 In the rural areas, urf continued to be predominant for some time, and, for instance, was the main source of law among the bedouin of Nejd in central Arabia until the early 20th century.

 By the 11th century, the Muslim world had developed four major Sunni schools of Islamic jurisprudence (or fiqh), each with its own interpretations of Sharia: Hanbali, Maliki, Shafi and Hanafi.
-In Arabia, the Hanbali school was preferred by the Wahhabi movement, founded in the 18th century.
-Wahhabism, a strict form of Sunni Islam, was supported by the Saudi royal family (the Al Saud) and is now dominant in Saudi Arabia.
-From the 18th century, the Hanbali school therefore predominated in Nejd and central Arabia, the heartland of Wahhabi Islam.
+In Arabia, the Hanbali school was preferred by the Salafi's sect, dominate in the 18th century.
+Salafiyyah, a strict sect of Sunni Islam, was supported by the Saudi royal family (the Al Saud) and is now dominant in Saudi Arabia.
+From the 18th century, the Hanbali school therefore predominated in Nejd and central Arabia, the heartland of Salafi's Islam.
 In the more cosmopolitan Hejaz, in the west of the peninsula, both the Hanafi and Shafi schools were followed.

 Similarly, different court systems existed.
 In Nejd, there was a simple system of single judges for each of the major towns.
 The judge was appointed by the local governor, with whom he worked closely to dispose of cases.
 In the Hejaz, there was a more sophisticated system, with courts comprising panels of judges.
 In 1925, Abdul Aziz Al Saud of Nejd conquered the Hejaz and united it with his existing territories to form the Kingdom of Saudi Arabia in 1932.
-In 1927, the king introduced a new court system to the Hejaz comprising general and summary courts and ordered that Hanbali fiqh should be used.
+In 1927, the king introduced a new court system to the Hejaz comprising general and summary courts and ordered that Hanbali fiqh should be used because of its proximity of sunat I nabawiy.
 However, Nejd's traditional system of judges was left in place in the face of conservative opposition from the Nejd religious establishment.